-They are recognised the world over and are frequently featured in tourist brochures, postcards and greetings cards.
+They are frequently featured in tourist brochures, postcards and greetings cards.
 They are sought after throughout the world to adorn gardens, office premises and even aboard ships.

 In 1840 Uniform Penny Post was launched marking a revolution in the way the postal system could be used.
 Rowland Hill’s postal reforms opened up the postal system to almost every person in Britain.

 Use of the system multiplied rapidly, as a result the earlier systems for collecting, sorting and delivering letters had to change.
 One such change was in the means of people posting letters.

 Prior to the introduction of letter boxes there was principally two ways of posting a letter.
 Senders would either have to take the letter in person to a Receiving House (effectively an early Post Office) or would have to await the Bellman.
 The Bellman wore a uniform and walked the streets collecting letters from the public, ringing a bell to attract attention.

 Anthony Trollope, now more famed as a novelist, was, in the 1850s working as a Surveyor’s Clerk for the Post Office.
 Part of his duties involved him travelling to Europe where it is probable that he saw road-side letter boxes in use in France and Belgium.